fantastxmw/MobileShadowSocks/README.md

 Yes, it is always available if the proxy settings are enabled.
 The icon badge of Shadow.app will also show "On" to indicate that proxy is available.

 #### 4. Is the shadowsocks daemon always running in the background and consuming my battery?
 No. The daemon uses the "__On Demand__" mechanism of `launchd`, which means it is battery-friendly.
-It starts up only when receiving proxy requests and will exit automatically if there is no request for several minutes.
+It starts up only when receiving proxy requests.
 So, don't worry for battery life, __just leave it there__. :)

 #### 5. I cannot find any proxy settings in *Settings*.
 Is the proxy actually enabled?
 And where are the proxy settings?
 The proxy settings are **indeed** set successfully if you don't see any alert views when turning on the switch.
-Sometimes they just don't show in the Settings.
-If you want to check it, call `scutil --proxy` in terminal.
+Sometimes they just don't show in the Settings (or wrongly show in the proxy for VPN).
+If you want to check the status, call `scutil --proxy` in terminal.

+#### 6. I've uninstalled the app but forgotten to turn off the proxy.
+And my device cannot connect to the Internet any more?
+HALP!
+Don't panic.
+Just reset your network settings in Preferences and everything will be OK.
+Or you can re-install the app, disable the proxy and uninstall it again.

 ### Credits
 * [Shadowsocks](https://github.com/clowwindy/shadowsocks) project created by @[clowwindy](https://github.com/clowwindy)